gradle/gradle/design-docs/dependency-management.md

 The HTML dependency report should change in a similar way.

+### Test coverage

+- Update the existing test coverage for the new display values.
+- Ensure that the int test coverage for the dependency report, dependency insight report and HTML dependency report all verify that the report can be used with a mix of project and external dependencies.

 ### Open issues

 - Ensure there is coverage for the dependency report and the dependency HTML report where